mc51/Corona-Test-Comparison/README.md

 Code for deploying https://corona.pw.
 A website that displays data for comparing the effectiveness of Corona Antigen Tests for quick search and comparisons.

-PyPDF2 + Camelot for extracting data.
+PyPDF2 + Camelot for extracting data from the messy `.pdf`.
-Flask + DataTables to serve website.
+Flask + DataTables to serve website with a clean front-end.

 Before running, execute to resolve dependencies:
 ```